-Part B: Sector-specific study.
-Child sexual exploitation in the sex industry in Bangladesh
+Part B: Sector-specific study - Child sexual exploitation in the sex industry in Bangladesh

-This sector-specific study focuses on child sexual abuse and child sexual exploitation in the sex industry in Bangladesh and offers a set of specific indicators that can be used by the frontline responders to support them in the early identification of CSA/E cases.
+This sector-specific study focuses on child sexual abuse and child sexual exploitation in the sex industry in Bangladesh.
+It offers a set of specific indicators that frontline responders can use to support them in early identification of CSA/E cases.